ppy/osu-wiki/wiki/Options/en.md

 ![Options menu](img/options_basic.jpg "Options menu \(sidebar on left\)")

-In the main menu, click `Options` or press `O` (or press `Ctrl` + `O` in almost any screen) to access the options sidebar and change the way osu! behaves.
-Once the options menu is opened, type anywhere to search for a specific setting.
+In the main menu, click `Options` or press `O` (or press `Ctrl` + `O` which works in almost any screen) to access the options sidebar and change the avaliable options in osu!
+Once the options menu is opened, you can type to search for a specific setting.
 The searchbar's text will shake if the search query has no results.

-When a setting that has a default value is changed, the grey vertical bar on the left will glow yellow.
+When a setting that has a default value is changed, the grey vertical bar on the left will glow yellow for that setting.
 Clicking on this will reset the value back to its default value.

 ## General

 ![General icon](img/general.jpg "General icon")

-This section is about your account, language settings, and what updates you want your game client to receive.
+This section is about your account, language settings, and updates for osu!

 ### Sign-in

-If you are not signed in to the game client, it will automatically open the options menu, prompting you to sign in.
+If you are not signed in to the game client, it will automatically open the options menu on start-up, prompting you to sign in.
 You can ignore this by pressing `Esc`, clicking on the back button, or navigating to the song selection screen.
 By not signing in, the game client will mark you as a "Guest" and you will not be able to fetch online scores, submit scores, or play [Multi](/wiki/Multi).

 If you are a guest, these options will be shown: